What am I doing up?

 Take an educated guess and place the mouse cursor someplace on the desktop where you are not hovered over any icons or the toolbar.

-1. Click the Right Mouse button.
+Click the Right Mouse button. - On your keyboard, press the

-2. On your keyboard, press the UP ARROW once, then press the ENTER key.
+UP ARROW once, then press the ENTER key. - On your keyboard press the TAB

-5. On your keyboard press the TAB key once.
+key four times. - On your keyboard press the TAB key once.

-7. Then press the ENTER key.
+- Then press the

 The Monitor Setting dialog box will begin a countdown, "Reverting in n seconds".